danielsoney05/Data-Systems-Retail-Sales-Analytics-Platform/README.md

 - the daily CSV file exists in the expected GCS path
 - the staging dataset and table names match the script configuration

-### BigQuery Scheduled Query Fails

-Check that:

-- `olist_staging.stg_daily_orders_raw` exists
-- the staging table has the expected columns
-- the final tables exist in the `olist` dataset
-- timestamp fields match the expected `%Y-%m-%d %H:%M:%S` format